Photo Credit: iStock/photoguns

 Effects Associates, a special effects company, sued Cohen, a moviemaker, for copyright infringement when he used their footage without providing proper compensation or receiving a written license or assignment of copyright.
 The 9th Circuit analyzed whether a transfer of copyright without a written agreement, which is apparently not uncommon in the motion picture industry, followed the Copyright Act’s requirements.

-Cohen created a satirical horror movie called The Stuff.
+Cohen created a satirical horror movie titled The Stuff.
 Primarily, Effects Associates created the dramatic end scene where the Stuff factory, which manufactured an alien life form that looked and tasted like frozen yogurt, explodes.
 The two parties made an oral agreement for production of the special effects shoots, but they did not discuss copyright ownership.

 Cohen was dissatisfied with the scene and only paid Effects Associates half of his promised amount.
 Yet, Cohen still used the footage in his movie, which was distributed through New World Entertainment.
 Effects Associates claimed that Cohen did not have the rights to use this footage unless he paid the full contract price.